 Dr. Hanna Breunig is a Research Scientist and Deputy-Head of the Sustainable Energy and Environmental Systems Department in the Energy Analysis and Environmental Impacts Division.
 She holds a secondary joint appointment in the Earth Systems and Society Domain in the Climate and Ecosystem Science Division.
 Breunig specializes in techno-economic analysis, process modeling, market analysis, and environmental and human health impact assessment (life-cycle assessment) of emerging energy and negative emissions technologies.
 These include high temperature thermal energy storage, bioenergy, enhanced weathering, and gas (H2, CO2, CH4) capture, production, storage, utilization, and management technologies.
 She holds a B.Sc. in Environmental Engineering from Cornell University and an M.Sc. and Ph.D. in Civil and Environmental Engineering from UC Berkeley.

-Hanna leads a monthly TEA/LCA working group for LBL staff and affiliates.
+Breunig leads a monthly Techno-Economic Assessment and Life Cycle Assessment (TEA/LCA) working group for Berkeley Lab staff and affiliates.
 The group hosts discussions on conventional and emerging methodologies, datasets, and tools, troubleshooting, and mini presentations.